common-sense-cloud/minecraft-java/README.md

 - Migrate to K8s/GKE ($$$$)
 - Migrate state from local to GCS
 - Enable soft shutdown of MC server to not lose player inventory
+- Add github actions workflow to lint, verify and plan/apply Terraform on PR

 ## Contributing: